shabados/actions/bump-version/README.md

 **Required** The path inside the repository containing the target package.json to update.
 Default `"./"`.

+### `prerelease_branch`

+If prerelease bump is required, the name of the prerelease id.
+Default `next`.

 ### `prerelease`

-**Required** If prerelease bump is required, supply the name of the prerelease id.
-Leave empty if prerelease is not required.
-Default `""`.
+If true, the version is bumped to the next prerelease, with the prerelease id set in `prerelease_branch`.
+Default `false`.

 ## Outputs